Binghamton University: Admissions and finance

 Binghamton University is one of the most selective schools in the SUNY system.
 In the fall of 2024, the university received over 57,000 applications.
 In the fall of 2024, the undergraduate acceptance rate was 39%.
-According to the latest data, Binghamton University has the following records: an average SAT Math score of 709, an average SAT Verbal score of 699, a median ACT score between 29–33, a median high school GPA between 3.7–3.9 (or 93–98), and an average Transfer GPA between 3.3-3.8.
+According to the latest data, Binghamton University has the following records: an average SAT Math score of 709, an average SAT Verbal score of 699, a median ACT score between 29 and 33, a median high school GPA between 3.7 and 3.9 (or 93–98), and an average Transfer GPA between 3.3 and 3.8.

 In-state tuition is $7,070 and out-of-state tuition is $26,160 (as of July 2023).
 The average debt at graduation is $14,734, and the school is in the top 15 lowest debt-load amongst public colleges in the country.

 Rankings and reputation

-Binghamton is ranked tied for 73rd among national universities, tied for 34th among public schools, ranked as the second-best SUNY school (after Stony Brook University), and tied for 1055th among global universities for 2025 by U.S. News & World Report.
+Binghamton is ranked tied for 73rd among national universities, tied for 34th among public schools, and tied for 1055th among global universities for 2025 by U.S. News & World Report.
 In 2021, Forbes magazine rated Binghamton No. 77 out of the 600 best private and public colleges, universities and service academies in America.

 The university is ranked 653rd in the world, 162nd in the nation in the 2021–22 Center for University World Rankings.

 Money magazine ranked Binghamton 73rd in the country out of 739 schools evaluated for its 2020 "Best Colleges for Your Money" edition, and 48th in its list of the 50 best public schools in the U.S.

 In its inaugural college rankings, based upon "... the economic value of a university...," The Economist ranked Binghamton University 74th overall in the nation.

 Binghamton University was ranked the 18th best public college in the U.S. by The Business Journals in 2015.
 In 2016 Binghamton was ranked as the 10th best public college in the United States by Business Insider.
 In 2018, the university was ranked 401–500 by Times Higher Education World Ranking.

 The university was called a Public Ivy by Howard and Matthew Greene in a book titled The Public Ivies: America's Flagship Public Universities (2001).
 It was a runner-up for the original Public Ivy list in 1985.
+In its inaugural list in 2024, Forbes named Binghamton as one of its 20 "New Ivies".

 Binghamton was ranked 93rd in the 2020 National Universities category of the Washington Monthly college rankings in the U.S., based on its contribution to the public good, as measured by social mobility, research, and promoting public service.

 According to the 2014 BusinessWeek rankings, the undergraduate business school was ranked 57th among Public Schools in the nation.
 In 2010 it was ranked as having the second best accounting program.